pgbackrest/pgbackrest/README.md

 ## Install

-PgBackRest is written entirely in Perl, but does use some non-standard modules that must be installed from CPAN.
+PgBackRest is written entirely in Perl and uses some non-standard modules that must be installed from CPAN.

 ### Ubuntu 12.04